 1 teaspoon almond extract

-In a large stock pot combine kumquats, apricots, whole vanilla bean and sugar, stir to combine, cover and cook on medium heat until kumquats release their liquid about 15 minutes, remove lid and bring to a boil.
+In a large stock pot combine kumquat, apricots, whole vanilla bean and sugar, stir to combine, cover and cook on medium heat until kumquat release their liquid about 15 minutes, remove lid and bring to a boil.
 Skim foam from top of hot mixture, remove vanilla bean and split with a sharp knife, remove seeds by scraping a sharp knife inside seed pod, add all seeds to mixture and return seed pod to hot mixture; simmer uncovered for 30 minutes on low heat, stirring occasionally.
 Add almond extract and stir mixture vigorously with a metal spoon to break apart apricots, mixture will thicken naturally, do not add pectin.

 Ladle hot mixture into prepared jars and cover with clean lids and rims.
 Return sealed jars to a hot water bath and boil for 15 minutes, remove jars to a clean dry towel, rest jars until seals form, this can take 15 minutes to 24 hours (see instructions for jar preparation and how to create a proper seal)